Alison Martin: Film

-Martin’s film appearances include Soul Survivor, The Year of Spectacular Men, Four Christmases, Sleepover, Blades of Glory, and she is best known on the Comic Con trail for her work in Larry Blamire’s Trail of the Screaming Forehead and The Lost Skeleton Returns Again.
+Martin's film appearances include Soul Survivor, The Year of Spectacular Men, Four Christmases, Sleepover, and Blades of Glory.
+She is also best known on the Comic-Con trail for her work in Larry Blamire's Trail of the Screaming Forehead and The Lost Skeleton Returns Again.

 Theater

-Martin began her theater career in Boston, performing in America’s Longest Running Comedy, Shear Madness.
+Martin began her theater career in Boston, performing in America's longest running comedy, Shear Madness.
 In New York, Martin appeared Off-Broadway in original productions of works by Peter Tolan, David Ives and David Mamet.
-Martin made her Broadway debut opposite Nathan Lane in Neil Simon’s Laughter on the 23rd Floor, later continuing with the national tour of the show.
+Martin made her Broadway debut opposite Nathan Lane in Neil Simon's Laughter on the 23rd Floor, later continuing with the national tour of the show.
 Martin is a member of The Echo Theater Company in Los Angeles, most recently performing the role of Soccer Mom in the company's 2019 LA Drama Critics Circle winning production of The Wolves.

 Podcasts

-Martin produced and performed in The Audio Adventurebook of Big Dan Frater which won the Gold Nick Danger Mark Time award as best comedy album in 2015.
+Martin is currently co-host of the insidewink podcast along with Jean Trebek.
+Martin also produced and performed in The Audio Adventurebook of Big Dan Frater which won the Gold Nick Danger Mark Time award as best comedy album in 2015.